Attempts to design machines smarter than humans aren’t new.

 Supervised Learning, in which the system is directed by human judgment, and Unsupervised Learning, in which the system is left to learn all by itself.
 Another way of saying the same thing would be that in Supervised Learning, we have a data set containing both the inputs and the expected output, which the system uses to compare and self-correct.
-In Unsupervised Learning, though, there’s no existing output to measure against, and so, the results may vary wildly.
+In Unsupervised Learning, though, there’s no existing output to measure against, so the results may vary wildly.

 An exciting and bone-chilling application of Unsupervised Machine Learning?

-That would be bots playing board games, wherein the program is taught the game rules and winning conditions, and then left to its own devices.
+That would be bots playing board games, wherein the program is taught the game rules and winning conditions and then left to its own devices.
 The program then plays millions of games against itself, learning from its mistakes and reinforcing the advantageous decisions.

-If you’re on a powerful enough computer, a world-beating playing AI can be prepared in a matter of a few hours!
+If you’re on a powerful enough computer, a world-beating-playing AI can be prepared in a matter of a few hours!

 The following images illustrate these ideas succinctly (source: Medium):